flanagancd68/talmidimway/content/tour/why-go.md

 Drinks with meals (other than water) ✧ Snacks in-between meals ✧ COVID tests (if still required) ✧ Passport fees ✧ Travel insurance

 _Travel insurance is **HIGHLY** recommended, particularly given the somewhat fluid COVID situation.
-Be sure to read COVID cancellation coverage carefully, particularly in the event you are unwilling to travel because of COVID requirements that may be in effect at the time of our departure._
+Be sure to read COVID cancellation coverage carefully, particularly in the event you are unwilling to travel because of COVID requirements that may be in effect at the time of our departure (including those requirements that may be more restrictive than those in place when you first reserved your trip)._

 {{< /spoiler >}}